 Many younger and middle-aged women are quick to assume that bone loss is a problem that only affects an older population.
 After all, osteoporosis can’t possibly be a concern in your twenties, thirties and forties, right?
 Think again.

-“Patients don’t usually receive treatment for osteoporosis until their 60s, 70s, and older, but bone loss begins much earlier than that,” explains Lauren Baker, DO, family practice physician at the Main Line Health Center in Collegeville.
+“Patients don’t usually receive treatment for osteoporosis until their 60s, 70s, and older, but bone loss begins much earlier than that,” explains Lauren Baker, DO, family practice physician at the Main Line Health Collegeville.
 “The time to start worrying about bone health and taking step towards stronger bones is now, not later.”

 According to the International Osteoporosis Foundation, one in three women worldwide over the age of 50 will suffer a broken bone due to osteoporosis, and women over the age of 45 spend more time in the hospital because of osteoporosis than any other chronic diseases, including heart attack, breast cancer, or diabetes.
 With statistics like that, it’s important to start taking control of your bone health before it becomes a serious problem.